firstPole/resumeEvaluator/README.md

     •	OpenAI for providing NLP and AI capabilities.
     •	Chart.js for the charting library used in visualizations.
-    For any questions or issues, please open an issue on the GitHub repository. css
+    For any questions or issues, please open an issue on the GitHub repository.

 This version includes all necessary setup instructions, usage guidelines, and additional information in a clear and structured format.